 For an alternative solution, clove oil is a natural anesthetic that some dentists have used to treat toothaches for years.
 Clove oil should not be given to infants under 6 months old, and it needs to be diluted for babies and toddlers [sources: Medline Plus, Pitman].
 The combination of the eugenol in the clove oil and the massaging of the gums can be very soothing for a teething baby.
 Some also recommend pure vanilla extract, which naturally has a calming effect and may create a comforting, warming sensation [source: Nature Moms].

-Learn even more about teething and how to deal with it by visiting the links on the next page.
+Learn even more about teething and how to deal with it by visiting the links below.